Why Shade Matters at Progressive Field

 For Afternoon Day Games (2:00-4:00 PM)

-Third base side seating is your primary target for afternoon shade at Progressive Field.
-The upper deck overhang provides excellent protection to lower bowl seats along the third base line.
-Club level sections on the third base side benefit from both structural overhang and favorable sun angles created by the NE orientation.
-Upper deck sections on the third base side offer direct protection from afternoon sun.
+Seats behind home plate are your primary target for afternoon shade at Progressive Field.
+The upper deck overhang provides excellent protection to lower bowl seats directly behind the plate.
+Club level sections behind home plate benefit from both structural overhang and favorable sun angles created by the due-north orientation.
+Of the open foul-line sides, the third base side offers the better protection from afternoon sun.

-Field-level seating along the third base foul line experiences increasingly beneficial shade as the afternoon progresses and the sun moves westward.
-Seats closer to the third base corner are ideal—they catch the earliest shade in early afternoon and maintain coverage through game's end.
+Field-level seating behind home plate and along the third base foul line experiences increasingly beneficial shade as the afternoon progresses and the sun moves westward.
+Seats closer to home plate are ideal—they catch the earliest shade in early afternoon and maintain coverage through game's end.
 The structural overhang here is particularly pronounced, making it one of the stadium's best shade areas.

 For Morning/Early Afternoon Games (Before 2:00 PM)

-Morning games see the sun rising from the east, briefly putting the first base (southeastern) side in direct sun.
-First base side upper deck sections do experience some morning shade from the overhang, but this is secondary compared to third base afternoon advantages.
-If you're attending a morning game, expect the first base side to have sun exposure initially.
+Morning games see the sun rising from the east, briefly putting the third base side in direct sun.
+Third base side upper deck sections do experience some morning shade from the overhang, but this is secondary compared to the behind-home-plate afternoon advantages.
+If you're attending a morning game, expect the third base side to have sun exposure initially, with the first base side holding the better early shade.

-By early afternoon, the third base side begins gaining shade advantage.
+By early afternoon, seats behind home plate and the third base side begin gaining shade advantage.
 However, morning games at Progressive Field are less common, so prioritize afternoon shade planning when booking your game.

 Seasonal Shade Guide at Progressive Field

 Spring games (April-May) feature moderate Cleveland temperatures and the sun at a moderate angle.
-Third base side shade becomes increasingly important as temperatures climb.
+Behind-home-plate shade becomes increasingly important as temperatures climb.
 Summer games (June-August) are peak heat season in Ohio—shade is critical for comfortable viewing.
 The afternoon sun is intense and high, making upper deck overhang protection invaluable.
-Third base club level and upper deck sections are premium during summer months.
+Behind-home-plate club level and upper deck sections are premium during summer months.

 Fall games (September-October) bring cooler temperatures but afternoon sun remains a factor.
-Third base side shade remains beneficial.
+Behind-home-plate shade remains beneficial.
 The sun's lower autumn angle can sometimes create glare rather than helpful shade, but structural overhangs continue providing protection.
 Winter (if applicable) brings reduced sun intensity overall.

 Pro Tips for Staying Cool